akashravi/SWAN-Package-Manager/index.md

 ## List of tasks that is yet to be completed

-- Optimization of kernel display filtering
 - Integration with [EOS](http://information-technology.web.cern.ch/services/eos-service)
-- Improvising visual cues
+- Optimization of kernel list filtering
 - Rigorous end to end testing